-- There are three broad categories of method for non-fetal animals in Schedule 1: - Anaesthetic overdose: anaesthesia can be given by injection or inhalation, and is generally considered to be humane.
-However, some anaesthetics are aversive or irritant [5], so you could ask whether this has been checked for the species and strain.
-For example, intraperitoneal injection of sodium pentobarbital can be painful and irritating unless a chemical 'buffer' is added, and mis-injections can also cause problems [6].
-The anaesthetic MS222 is an irritant to zebrafish [7].
-If a method involves catching, transporting or restraining animals, you could ask whether they could be killed in their home cage or whether prior sedation might be appropriate. - Carbon dioxide: carbon dioxide was thought to be both humane and 'aesthetic', but there is now evidence that it causes pain and distress [8].
-It was previously thought that the 'least worst' protocol was to introduce 100% CO2 at a flow rate of 20% of the chamber volume per minute [9,10].
-However, new American Veterinary Medical Association guidelines suggest a rate of 30-70% chamber volume per minute [5].
-The aim is to ensure that animals are unconscious before the CO2 causes a burning sensation, but they may still experience distressing dyspnoea ('air hunger') and anxiety [5,10,12].
-Potential refinements include delivering carbon dioxide to home cages where possible (or placing home cages in the chamber), keeping animals in established groups, researching the benefits of anaesthetising animals first, using a diffuser and warming the carbon dioxide for conscious animals. - Physical methods cervical dislocation, concussion of the brain: proper technique is absolutely crucial for these methods.
-They can cause the least suffering of all - or extreme suffering if ineffectively applied.
-Operators should be trained, competent and willing to use physical methods.
+There are three broad categories of methods for the killing of non-fetal animals in Schedule 1 [5]:

+- Anaesthetic overdose: anaesthesia can be given by injection or inhalation, and is generally considered to be humane.
+However, some anaesthetics are aversive or irritant [6], so you could ask whether this has been checked for the species and strain.
+For example, intraperitoneal injection of sodium pentobarbital can be painful and irritating unless a chemical 'buffer' is added.
+The anaesthetic MS222 is also an irritant to zebrafish [7].
+If a method involves catching, transporting, or restraining animals, you could ask whether they could be killed in their home cage or whether prior sedation might be appropriate. - Carbon dioxide exposure: carbon dioxide was thought to be both humane and 'aesthetic', but there is now evidence that it causes pain and distress [7].
+It was previously thought that the 'least worst' protocol was to introduce 100% CO2 at a flow rate of 20% of the chamber volume per minute [8,9].
+However, new American Veterinary Medical Association guidelines suggest a rate of 30-70% chamber volume per minute [6].
+The aim is to ensure that animals are unconscious before the CO2 causes a burning sensation, but they may still experience distressing dyspnoea ('air hunger') and anxiety [6,11,12].
+Potential refinements include delivering carbon dioxide to home cages where possible (or placing home cages in the chamber), keeping animals in established groups, researching the benefits of anaesthetising animals first, using a diffuser, and warming the carbon dioxide for conscious animals. - Physical methods cervical dislocation, concussion of the brain: good technique is absolutely crucial for these methods.
+They can cause the least suffering of all if done properly or extreme suffering if ineffectively applied.
+Operators should be trained, competent, and willing to use physical methods.
 Success rates (whether animals stop breathing almost instantly) should be monitored.
 The establishment should have a set acceptable success rate and operators who cannot maintain this should be retrained or not permitted to use the technique.